LONDON

 THINGS TO DO:

 The Courtauld Gallery is an incredible treat: a very small collection with some of the most absolutely magnificent impressionist and post-impressionist treasures in the world (upstairs).
-There are paintings by Cézanne, Pissarro Monet, and Derain that may rank among the finest done by these extraordinary painters.
-The Courtauld is one of our very favorite things in London.
-It is located in Somerset House, an impressive Neoclassical building by Sir William Chambers (late 18th century), which also contains The Gilbert Collection of decorative arts and the Hermitage Rooms (which recreates, in miniature, the imperial splendor of the Winter Palace in St Petersburg)—all for the same price of admission.
-In the central courtyard of Somerset House, a magnificent space which formally only served as a car park for the Inland Revenue, which is the building’s main tenant, there is now an ice skating rink (http://www.somerset-house.org.uk/icerink/) that is open to the public for eight weeks starting the end of November.
+There are fabulous paintings by Cézanne, Pissarro, Monet, and Derain that may rank among the finest done by these extraordinary painters.
+The Courtauld is one of our very favorite things in London, and we literally never go to London without paying it a visit.
+It is located in Somerset House, an impressive Neoclassical building by Sir William Chambers (late 18th century).
+In the central courtyard of Somerset House, a magnificent space which formally only served as a car park for the Inland Revenue, which is the building’s main tenant, there is now an ice skating rink (www.somersethouse.org.uk/ice-rink) that is open to the public for eight weeks starting the end of November.

 Of course, there’s The Tate: the Tate British (great Turners and Constables; my view of British art: “Ugly painting, ugly painting, Turner, ugly painting, ugly painting, Constable, ugly painting, ugly painting...”) and the Tate Modern, in its renovated power station home: The original building, the Bankside Power Station, was designed by Sir Giles Gilbert Scott—also the designer of the famous British red telephone box.
 The Tate Modern has some spectacular art in its permanent collection, but is a simply dreadful example of what I consider a most damnable trend in current exhibition philosophy, in which art is grouped according to some conceptual scheme of the curator, rather than chronologically or by artist.
 Thus, instead of being able to go and look at the Schwitters collages you might want to see, or the Rothko paintings (on the other hand, there is one fabulous room devoted entirely to a series of Rothko paintings, which was designed in consultation with the artist himself), or marvelous works by Duchamps, you have to wander through various arrays of works dealing with “Still Life/Object/Real Life” or “Landscape/Matter/Environment” or some other conceptual groupings, and sort through any number of other works the curator thinks you ought to see along with those you might want to see.
 There is usually a magnificent installation of some sort in the turbine hall (the mammoth entrance area to the museum which housed the power plants turbines).
 In November 2004, it was a gigantic sound sculpture.